algorithmica-org/algorithmica/content/english/hpc/arithmetic/float.md

 and in 28 other ways that don't overflow the mantissa.

 This can be problematic for some applications, such as comparisons or hashing.
 To fix this, we can *normalize* these representations using a certain convention.
-In decimal, the [standard form](https://en.wikipedia.org/wiki/Scientific_notation) is to always put the comma after the first digit (`6.022e23`), and for binary we can do the same:
+In decimal, the [standard form](https://en.wikipedia.org/wiki/Scientific_notation) is to always put the comma after the first digit (`6.022e23`), and for binary, we can do the same:

 $$
 42 = 10101_2 = 1.0101_2 \times 2^5